csytan/csytan.github.io/projects/triplecrownforheart.md

 Check it out here: <http://donate.triplecrownforheart.ca>

-Each year, I've have less and less free time.
+Each year I've had less free time.
 It really made me think about how I could be more efficient when creating and maintaining the donation site.

 ## Project Requirements